devenjarvis/sundew/README.md

 - [x] Setup Github Actions to run CI on PR
 - [x] Setup Github Actions to release new versions to PyPi
 - [ ] Release version 0.1.0 to PyPi

+Future items to look into:

+- [ ] Hypothesis integration?
+- [ ] Test-case generation for runtime exceptions?